-As of March 31, 2023, 2022 and 2021, the Company has concluded that a valuation allowance was appropriate in light of the significant negative evidence, which was objective and verifiable, primarily the cumulative losses in recent years.
+As of March 31, 2025 and 2024, the Company has concluded that a valuation allowance was appropriate in light of the significant negative evidence, which was objective and verifiable and primarily due to the cumulative losses in recent years.

 While the Company's long-term financial outlook remains positive, the Company concluded that its ability to rely on its long-term outlook as to future taxable income was limited due to the relative weight of the negative evidence from its recent cumulative losses.
 The Company's conclusion regarding the need for a valuation allowance against its deferred tax assets could change in the future based on improvements in operating performance, which may result in the full or partial reversal of the valuation allowance.